 My love for Britney extends to paraphernalia as well.
 I own two Britney perfumes, a Britney eye shadow, three Britney shirts, one Britney hat, and one recently acquired Britney nightie.
 My entire being lights up when I talk about Britney.
 I relish when people speak disparagingly of her because it gives me an opportunity to defend her, and I've saved countless people from the scourge of having good taste by converting them into Britney fans.

 In high school, I never actually bought a fake.
 I had fake IDs, but they were always the real licenses of older girls with flexible morals.
 I had no idea how to solicit the services of a fake IDist, so I wore an even more juvenile outfit than I normally do, in the hope that I would look young enough to need to look older.
-One of the few kernels of knowledge that I've retained from high school is that Alvarado Street is the go-to place in Los Angeles to score a fake ID, so the day before Britney Day, fueled on Red Bull and mania and minimal sleep, I headed to the neighborhood just outside of MacArthur Park and hoped that the last 14 years had been kind to the illicit ID market.
+One of the few kernels of knowledge that I've retained from high school is that Alvarado Street is the go-to place in Los Angeles to score a fake ID, so the day before Britney Day, fueled on Red Bull and mania and minimal sleep, I headed to the neighbourhood just outside of MacArthur Park and hoped that the last 14 years had been kind to the illicit ID market.

 I parked my car a few blocks away and strolled down the street, locking eyes with every vendor with a blanket full of wares, under the delusion that one of them would open up their trench coat to reveal a miniature fake ID lab.
 No such trench coat lab presented itself, and I came to terms with the fact that I would have to ask if I wanted to receive.
-I scanned the hot dog stands and prepaid phone card booths looking for the most trustworthy but unsavory character I could find, and before I could land on one person in particular, a voice to my right whispered, "ID?"
+I scanned the hot dog stands and prepaid phone card booths looking for the most trustworthy but unsavoury character I could find, and before I could land on one person in particular, a voice to my right whispered, "ID?"

 I flipped around.